wp-plugins/all-in-one-seo-pack/trunk/readme.txt

 * Additional custom fields named "keywords" and "description" are taken into account for backwards compatibility with [Another Wordpress Meta Plugin](http://wp.uberdose.com/2006/11/04/another-wordpress-meta-plugin/).
 * Your titles are rewritten.
 Actual post title comes first, then your blog name.
 Not the other way round.
+* "Filler Pages" like archives and categories are excluded from indexing to avoid duplicate content.

 [Please leave feedback!](http://wp.uberdose.com/2007/03/24/all-in-one-seo-pack/)